Keibert Ruiz Player Props: Nationals vs. Braves

-The Washington Nationals, including Keibert Ruiz and his .528 slugging percentage over his past 10 games, battle starter AJ Smith-Shawver and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+On Sunday, Keibert Ruiz (.514 slugging percentage in past 10 games, including three home runs) and the Washington Nationals face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 1:35 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-3) against the Braves.

 Keibert Ruiz Game Info & Props vs. the Braves